 How to Apply Vinyl Color Flakes

-When applying a garage floor coating yourself, the color flakes are always applied right after the application of the base coat or color coat of your epoxy coating.
-You want to start applying them within 10 minutes of the final back roll while the coating is still tacky.
-It is then followed up with a top coat or two of clear epoxy, polyurethane or a clear polyaspartic.
-A thinner top coat will provide some texture to the floor which is created by the flakes.
-A thicker top coat will create a smoother surface without any texture.
+When applying a garage floor coating yourself, the color flakes are always applied immediately after the application of the base color coat of your epoxy coating.
+You want to start application within 10 minutes of the final back roll while the coating is still soft and tacky.
+This allows the flakes to slightly sink into the coating in order to achieve a good bond.

 Color flakes being applied to full refusal – Photo courtesy of Supreme Crete